Naughtdefender/Naughtdefender/README.md

-- 👋 Hi, I’m @Naughtdefender
+- 👋 Hi, I’m @Naughtdefender <Kshitiz-Sharma>
-- 👀 I’m interested in Python
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Modules and libraries
-- 💞️ I’m looking to collaborate on A project on python
+- 💞️ I’m looking to collaborate on A project on HTML,CSS & JS.
 - 📫 How to reach me - contribute to my code.

 <!---